peterhonne/MindBridge/README.md

 ### Technology Stack

-This project was developed collaboratively by me (backend & Infrastructure) and Claude Code (frontend development).
+I was responsible for the end-to-end backend systems, AI/RAG pipeline, cloud infrastructure, and DevOps.
+To accelerate the sprint, the frontend UI was developed by Claude Code.
 - **Spring AI** - Advanced RAG with vector database and context-aware responses
 - **Spring Boot** - Microservices architecture with REST API endpoints
 - **Spring Boot Actuator** - Application monitoring, health checks, and management endpoints